Reaching Agreement in Competitive Microbial Systems: Inefficiency of Indirect Competition

 To generalize to non-symmetric species, we denote by~$\gamma^{(X)}_{k,A,B}$ and~$\delta^{(X)}_{k,A,B}$ the birth and death rates of species $X\in\{A,B\}$ after the $k$\textsuperscript{th} transition in configuration~$(A,B)$, respectively.
 We say that species~$X$ \emph{dominates} species~$Y$ if $\gamma^{(X)}_{k,A,B} \geq \gamma^{(Y)}_{k,A,B}$ and $\delta^{(X)}_{k,A,B} \leq \delta^{(Y)}_{k,A,B}$.

-\begin{thm} If the species~$A$ and~$B$ are symmetric or if one species dominates the other, without resource in-flow, the naïve protocol cannot guarantee majority consensus to be achieved with a probability larger than the relative initial population of the majority species. \end{thm} \begin{proof} The lack of resource in-flow guarantees almost-sure extinction of both species.
+\begin{theorem} If the species~$A$ and~$B$ are symmetric or if one dominates the other, indirect competition cannot guarantee that majority consensus is achieved with a probability larger than the relative initial population of the majority species. \end{theorem} \begin{proof} The lack of resource in-flow guarantees almost-sure extinction of both species.
 If the species are symmetric, then the claim hence follows from Lemma~\ref{lem:indirect:probs}.
-If one species dominates the other, starting the system in a configuration in which the dominating species is in the minority, the probability of the dominated, majority species winning is upper-bounded by the probability of it winning with in a system with symmetric species. \end{proof}
+If one species dominates the other, starting the system in a configuration in which the dominating species is in the minority, the probability of the dominated, majority species winning is upper-bounded by the probability of it winning in a system with symmetric species. \end{proof}